(Frequently Asked Questions)

 Please contact the Fund for further information.

-Do I need to have all my ORIGINAL documents at the time of registration?
+Do I need to have all my documents at the time of registration?

 Yes!
-You must bring the following documents each year that you apply: your pass, child's original birth certificate, child's original social security card, child's health benefit card or proof of health insurance, and your last 2 consecutive pay stubs.
+You must upload the following documents to your application each year that you apply: your pass, your last 2 consecutive pay stubs, child's original birth certificate, child's original social security card, and child's medical insurance card.

 I have not chosen a Fall or Summer Camp provider yet.
 Can I still register?